dvera/riskreport/biomarker/urea.md

 ## Urea

-"Waste product formed from protein breakdown, filtered by kidneys.
-High levels can indicate kidney dysfunction."
+"Urea is a waste product created when the liver breaks down proteins, and it is filtered by the kidneys and excreted in urine.
+Urea levels help indicate kidney and liver function, and abnormal results may signal health concerns in these areas."

 <div style="display: flex; flex-direction: column; gap: 10px;">